GBP Suspended for Keyword Stuffing: How to Fix It

 Your appeal needs proof that you own a legitimate business with the name you claim.

-Your business license is the strongest evidence.
-It shows your legal registered name exactly as the government recognizes it.
-This document should be current, not expired.
+Your business license is usually the strongest single piece of evidence because it shows your legal registered name exactly as the government recognizes it.
+Keep it current — expired licenses get flagged.

 Tax registration works well.
 Your EIN confirmation letter, sales tax permit, or state tax registration shows your business name as tax authorities know it.